jautschbach/nbotools/README.md

 Author: Augustine Obeng, University at Buffalo, SUNY, J. Autschbach research group

-(`parse-namelists`, included in the repository, was written by Jochen Autschbach, University at Buffalo, SUNY)
+(The parse-namelists code, included in the repository, was written by Jochen Autschbach, University at Buffalo, SUNY)

 Literature: https://doi.org/10.26434/chemrxiv-2025-csjxr-v2

 ## Overview

-`NBOTools` is a Python script (`main.py` in directory `packages`) designed to parse and analyze output and data files from Natural Bond Orbital (NBO) calculations.
-The script can perform various analyses, such as  running orthogonality tests, checking energy differences, solving generalized eigenvalue equations in reduced sets of  and providing a menu-driven interface for additional computations such as transformed orbital energies, core-valence orthogonalization, orbital transformations and localizations, and bond order analyses. `NBOTools` places amphasis on utilizing pre-orthogonal NAOS (pNAOs or PNAOs) generated in NBO runs.
+NBOTools is a Python script (`main.py` in directory `packages`) designed to parse and analyze output and data files from Natural Bond Orbital (NBO) calculations.
+The script can perform various analyses, such as  running orthogonality tests, checking energy differences, solving generalized eigenvalue equations in reduced sets of atomic orbitals, and provides a menu-driven interface for additional computations such as transformed orbital energies, core-valence orthogonalization, orbital transformations and localizations, and bond order analyses.
+NBOTools places emphasis on utilizing pre-orthogonal NAOS (pNAOs or PNAOs) generated in NBO runs.

-The repository also contains, under directory `tools`, a Python script and an accompanying Fortran code `parse-namelists` for rudimentary checks of the NBO `.47` input file to make sure `NBOTools` can handle the basis set specification.
+The repository also contains, under directory `tools`, a Python script and an accompanying Fortran code `parse-namelists` for checks of NBO `.47` input files, to make sure NBOTools can handle the basis set specifications.
 Further comments can be found below.

 ## Prerequisites